lauralinares/lauralinares/content/home/publications.md

 active = true
 date = 2016-04-20

-title = "Recent Publications"
+title = "Publications"
 subtitle = ""

 # Order that this section will appear in.
-weight = 20
+weight = 30

 # Number of publications to list.
 count = 10